TaranuDev/CTSM-devStatus/content/obsidian/Model_Development_for_Sectoral_Water_Usage.md

 The main objective of our project is to reduce this gap, by enhancing the Community Earth System Model to support all major water use sectors, including domestic, livestock, thermoelectric, manufacturing, mining and irrigation.

-Instead of deriving the sectoral demand and consumption from predictors, we will rely instead on available [datasets](./Input_Data.md).
-But the development will be done in such a way, that it will be relatively simple to build on it in the future by adding new functionalities (e.g. demand based on predictors).

 By accounting for human water usage patterns in an Earth system model, it will be possible to improve our current understanding of the interplay between water demand and supply in a changing climate.
 Some possible applications may be:

 (1)   Identify regions experiencing water scarcity and explicitly assess to which extent water resources limitation are hindering socio-economic development through unmet demand across sectors.